 There is nothing wrong with acquiring stuff.
-Things go wrong when we have ‘too much.
+Things go wrong when we have ‘too much’ stuff.
 I’m not against consumption because in order to live our lives, I believe that we need to buy the things we need.
-I don’t deprive myself of the things I need because deprivation only fuels the feeling of need more.
+I don’t deprive myself of the things I need because deprivation only fuels the feeling of the need to have more.
 When I started clearing my closet, I found that it was still difficult for me to shed my possessions and even harder for me to be guilt-free when I’m buying things.
 I didn’t want to fall into the over consumption trap again but I also didn’t want to stop myself from buying the things I love.
-I

-I saw some shoes I really liked last year but I was pretty good in controlling myself and my urge to purchase them because I had some shoes which were very similar.
+I saw some shoes which I really a few months ago and although I had this strong urge to purchase them, I was strong enough to stop myself from doing so.
+I had to remind myself that I already had some shoes which were similar.
 In the past, I would have just bought the shoes because I liked them but no, not this time.
 I’ve learned to apply the ‘One in, One out’ rule in my life.

 It’s basically exactly what it says, when you purchase something, you must also get rid of an item which you no longer need.